 Full-time students will normally study four subjects at AS level in Year 12, selecting three of these to continue at A level in Year 13.
 Students tend to choose related subjects at AS/A level.
+BTEC Level 3 Courses are equivalent to 3 A levels but students may wish to opt to study a further A level.
 Of course, students are free to choose whatever combination suits them, dependent on timetable restrictions (see Subject Choice below).
 Take advice on which subjects would suit you and which would fit your career ambitions.
 They also depend on your IGCSE results.

-AS and A Level Subjects for September 2023
+AS and A Level Subjects for September 2024

-You need at least five IGCSEs at A - C, or level 9 - 5, to take AS and A levels in Year 12.
-However, some subjects require at least a B, or level 6 at IGCSE to access the course.
+You need the equivalent of at least five IGCSEs at level 9 - 4, to take BTEC, AS and A levels in Year 12.
+However, some subjects require the equivalent of at least a level 7 at IGCSE to access the course.